Austin Road Debris Accidents Lawyer

 Between 2011 and 2014, there were about 200,000 debris-related accidents, resulting in a median of 9,805 injuries and 125 deaths per year, according to the AAA Foundation.
 And those figures don’t account for the number of near-misses, like an incident on Highway 123, where a metal plate broke off a semi and crashed through the windshield of a car, narrowly missing the driver and passenger.

 A motorcyclist hit the mattress and was thrown from his motorcycle, suffering fatal injuries.
 Witnesses told police they later saw the truck pulled over on the shoulder, with two women examining the contents of the truck bed.
-In such tragic events, consulting an Austin motorcycle accident lawyer can be crucial, yet months later, no one had come forward to report to police that they had lost the mattress.
+In such tragic events, consulting a motorcycle accident lawyer can be crucial, yet months later, no one had come forward to report to police that they had lost the mattress.
 If you have been involved in a similar accident, it’s crucial to consult with an experienced Austin truck accident lawyer for legal guidance and support.

 Even when drivers do own up to their failure to secure cargo, the penalties are often minor.
 In New Jersey, mattresses fell into the road and caused a fatal crash, and the driver of the truck that was carrying the mattresses received a citation for failure to secure his load.